Background pattern

 • excessive sweating.

-* Cases of suicidal ideas and suicidal behavior have been reported during treatment with trazodone or shortly after stopping treatment (see “What you need to know before starting to take Trazodona Sandoz”).
+• There have been reports of suicidal thoughts and suicidal behavior during treatment with trazodone or early after stopping treatment (see "What you need to know before taking Trazodona Sandoz").

 Do not use this medication after the expiration date that appears on the blister pack and the packaging after CAD/EXP.
 The expiration date is the last day of the month indicated.